Find a Doctor

 Dr. Lephart earned his bachelor of science degree in sports medicine from Marietta College in Marietta, Ohio, in 1983.
 At Marietta, he served on the external advisory committee of the National Athletic Trainers Association (NATA).
 He then attended the University of Virginia in Charlottesville, where he received his master of education degree in athletic training and sports medicine in 1984; and his doctor of philosophy degree in sports medicine in 1988.
 At the University of Virginia, Dr. Lephart also served the university’s sports medicine department as an instructor, and graduate teaching and research assistant.

 Dr. Lephart joined the University of Pittsburgh in 1988, where he was coordinator of sports medicine services in the department of athletics until 1993.
-He has served as director of the UPMC Center for Sports Medicine Neuromuscular Research Laboratory since its inception in 1989.
+He has served as director of the UPMC Rooney Sports Complex Neuromuscular Research Laboratory since its inception in 1989.
 In 1990, Dr. Lephart developed and continues to direct the University of Pittsburgh sports medicine masters and doctoral programs.
 Since 1999, he also has served on the executive committee of the Musculoskeletal Research Center in the department of orthopaedic surgery.

 In 1994, Dr. Lephart won the Charles S. Neer Award for Outstanding Basic Science Research from American Shoulder and Elbow Surgeons Society.
 He was the inaugural recipient of the NATA Research and Education Foundation New Investigator Award in 1996, recently named the Freddie H. Fu, M.D., New Investigator Award.
 In 1998, he was the NATA national program chairman for the 48th Annual Symposium in Baltimore.
 In 2002, Dr. Lephart was presented with the NATA Research and Education Foundation’s William G. Clancy, Jr., M.D., Medal for Distinguished Research.